EzryStIago/training/docs/guides/Cluster_User_Guide.md

 ```
 Understanding this output:

-- There are 4 basic partitions, main (traditional compute nodes, CPUs only), gpu (nodes with general-purpose GPU accelerators), mem (CPU-only nodes with 1.5 TB RAM), phi (CPU-only nodes with Xeon Phi coprocessors.
+- There are 4 basic partitions, main (traditional compute nodes, CPUs only, jobs running here are preemptible), gpu (nodes with general-purpose GPU accelerators), mem (CPU-only nodes with 1.5 TB RAM), phi (CPU-only nodes with Xeon Phi coprocessors.
+Note: Perceval users will see an additional 'perceval' partition available and this partition is not subject to preemption.
 - The upper limit for a job’s run time is 3 days (72 hours).

 **Term** |**Meaning**